 Credit Default Swap Risk - The Fund may invest in credit default swaps ("CDS") which require the Adviser to forecast, among other things, the likelihood of credit event for a securities issuer.
 Such forecasting is inherently difficult and entails investment risk.
 The use of CDS involves investment techniques and risks different from those associated with ordinary portfolio security transactions.
 There is no guarantee that the Fund will be able to eliminate its exposure under an outstanding CDS by entering into an offsetting swap, and the Fund may not assign a swap without the consent of the counterparty to it.
-In addition, each CDS exposes the Fund to counterparty risk and the adviser may determine to concentrate any or all of its CDS in a single counterparty or small group of counterparty and the Fund may be unsuccessful in such pursuit.
+In addition, each CDS exposes the Fund to counterparty risk and the adviser may determine to concentrate any or all of its CDS in a single counterparty or small group of counterparties.
+If a counterparty defaults, the Fund's only recourse would be to pursue contractual remedies against the counterparty and the Fund may be unsuccessful in such pursuit.
 The Fund thus assumes the risk that it may be delayed in or prevented from obtaining payments owed to it pursuant to a CDS.
 In addition to counterparty risks, CDS are subject to credit risk on the underlying investment.
-If the Fund were the buyer of a CDS and no event of default occurred, it would lose its entire investment.
+If the Fund were the buyer of a CDS and no event of default occurred, the Fund would lose its entire investment.
 Similarly, if the Fund were the seller of a CDS and an event of default occurred, it would be required to pay its counterparty the value of the CDS, which may cause the Fund to incur a loss on the CDS transaction.